lscoppitto/docs-v3/docs/reference/libs/expansions/exp-relay.md

 EXP(position, selectors)
 ```

-Created an object for the expansion board connected to Zerynth ZM1 board at the `position` number, counting from left to right.
+Creates an object for the expansion board connected to Zerynth ZM1 board at the `position` number, counting from left to right.
 Valid positions are 1 to 4.
 `selectors` is a tuple composed as in the following:

 0. Port Expansion (PE) address.